ericayhayes/georeferencingtutorial/README.md

-10. Once you are done adjusting the transparency of your georeferencd map, click on the Share button in the top menu above the map.
+10. You will now see your transparent map in ArcGIS Online.

 ![](images/arcgis_transparentmap.png)

 **Fig 17: ArcGIS Online transparent georeferenced map**

+Once you are done adjusting the transparency of your georeferencd map, click on the Share button in the top menu above the map.

 ![](images/arcgis_sharepublic.png)

 **Fig 18: ArcGIS Online Share**

 11. Maps created in public accounts can remain private, or be shared with "Everyone (public)".
-Once you choose to share with Everyone, you will be able to click "Embed in Website" to get HTML code for embedding your map on other other web platforms.

 ![](images/arcgis_embedwebsite.png)

 **Fig 19: ArcGIS Online Embed in Website**

+Once you choose to share with Everyone, you will be able to click "Embed in Website" to get HTML code for embedding your map on other other web platforms.

 ![](images/arcgis_embed.png)